benhertzsch/benhertzsch.github.io/notes/catastrophe_theory/catastrophe_theory.md

-Again, more intution may be gained by smoothly varying the parameters $(t,u)$.
+Again, more intuition may be gained by smoothly varying the parameters $(t,u)$.
 This is done in the following animation, where $(t,u)$ are varied along a circle about the origin.
 Both the equilibrium set slice and the corresponding bifurcation set slice are shown in the middle and right panels.
 The animation nicely illustrates how the butterfly catastrophe unfolds into lower catastrophes, namely swallowtails, cups and connecting fold lines, at different points in the unfolding space.

 <figure>
 <img src="./notes/catastrophe_theory/figures/anim-A5_equil_bif_set_variation.gif" style="display: block; margin: 0 auto; height: 300px; width: auto; padding: 5px;">